opensearch-project/alerting-dashboards-plugin/README.md

 1. Download and install the appropriate [OpenSearch Alerting plugin](https://github.com/opensearch-project/alerting).
 1. Download the OpenSearch-Dashboards source code for the [version specified in package.json](./package.json#L9) you want to set up.

-   See the [OpenSearch Dashboards contributing guide](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/master/CONTRIBUTING.md#setting-up-your-development-environment) for more instructions on setting up your development environment.
+   See the [OpenSearch Dashboards developer guide](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md) for more instructions on setting up your development environment.

 1. Change your node version to the version specified in `.node-version` inside the OpenSearch-Dashboards root directory.
 1. cd into the `plugins` directory of the OpenSearch-Dashboards source code directory.